tomwhartung/artsyvisions.com/Site/content/static/content/VISIONS-HOW_TO.md

 ## Overview

+### Goals

+The goal of these stories is to provide **content marketing.**

+- Content marketing of books and videos - affiliate links
+- Content marketing of the images - get your portrait at Groja.com

+### Directories

 An Artsy Visions story, or "vision," is defined entirely by static files.

-### Directories

 Following is a list of sub-directories of `Site/content/static/content` relevant to creating visions: